Enterprise Project Management Software: Functions, Integrations, Platforms, Costs

 - A virtual workspace for each team member to track time for personal tasks and fulfillment of ongoing team activities.

-- Built-in integration with Microsoft Power BI for comprehensive and clearly visualized project reports and their sharing with relevant project stakeholders.
+- Built-in integration with Microsoft Power BI for comprehensive project reports and their sharing with relevant project stakeholders.

-- Integration-as-a-service offering enabled by Pervasive Data Integrator™ embedded into the platform to deliver quicker and cheaper integration between an EPM solution and enterprise software, third-party applications.
+- Integration-as-a-service offering enabled by Pervasive Data Integrator™ for quicker and cheaper integration between the solution and other enterprise software, third-party applications.

 Enterprises requiring an EPM solution to be integrated with miscellaneous business software (custom or platform-based solutions provided by different vendors).